0chain/zus-example-website/Readme.md

 ### Steps:

-1. Create a script file and add it to your entrypoint `html` file, with `priority` set to `high`, all the code in next steps would be placed inside this script
+1. Create a script file and add it to your entrypoint `html` file, all the code in next steps would be placed inside this script

 ```
 script src="assets.js" fetchpriority="high"></script>